Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Morse theory on Banach manifolds

 on which $d^2F$ is negative-definite; note that the Morse index is a lower semicontinuous function of $f_0 \in {\mathcal M}$.
 It will be useful to compare these formulae to an inner product $\langle\langle \cdot , \cdot \rangle\rangle$ we can define by

 which is equivalent to the usual $L^2_1$ inner product, when $f_0$ is a fixed $C^\infty $ map.

-We now review the Morse theory on Banach manifolds of Uhlenbeck \cite{U}, together with its straightforward extension to equivariant Morse functions or Morse-Bott functions.
-For this, it is convenient to extend the notion of \lq\lq gradient-like" vector field ${\mathcal X}$ (as described in Milnor \cite{Mil2}) to the three cases.
+It is convenient to extend the notion of \lq\lq gradient-like" vector field ${\mathcal X}$ (as described in Milnor \cite{Mil2}) to the three cases.
 In each case, the gradient-like vector field ${\mathcal X}$ is constructed by an explicit formula near the critical locus, which is then pieced together with a pseudogradient as described by Palais \cite{Pal1} away from the critical locus.

 .1in